husain-barot-786/NLP-Complaints-Analysis/README.md

 - Open this file in any web browser to explore identified topics and their salient terms.

+- **Screenshots of key result views** have been provided for easy reference:

+- `result_screenshots/Figure_1_LDA_Topic_Distance_Map.png`: Intertopic Distance Map and overview of topics
+- `result_screenshots/Figure_2_LDA_Topic_1_Terms.png`: Top relevant terms for Topic 1
+- `result_screenshots/Figure_3_LDA_Topic_2_Terms.png`: Top relevant terms for Topic 2

 ---

 ## 📄 Files Delivered for Assessment

 - `notebooks/01_nlp_complaints_analysis.ipynb` — Jupyter Notebook with all code, outputs, and markdown explanations.

-- `data/complaints_sample.csv` — Sample dataset.
+- `data/complaints_sample.csv` — Sample dataset of municipal complaints.

-- `results/lda_topic_visualization.html` — Interactive visualization for academic inspection.
+- `results/lda_topic_visualization.html` — Interactive LDA visualization for academic inspection.

+- `result_screenshots/` — Key result images for rapid assessment and documentation.

 ---

 ## ℹ️ Additional Notes

 - Modify `data/complaints_sample.csv` to use your own municipal complaint data as needed.
-- For reproducibility, all dependencies are listed in `requirements.txt`.
 - If you experience environment/interpreter issues in Jupyter, ensure you re-select the correct `venv` in the notebook kernel picker, as described above.
+- Datasets and screenshots included are for demonstration; replace or expand with your real municipal data as needed.
+- All dependencies are listed in `requirements.txt` for full reproducibility.
+- If Jupyter gives environment errors, confirm you’re using the correct venv in the notebook kernel picker.

 ---

 ## 📬 Contact

-For questions or troubleshooting, contact [your-email@domain.com] or raise an issue in the repository.
+For questions or troubleshooting, contact `husain7083078653@gmail.com` or raise an issue in the repository.

----

-**This README and repository are fully ready and compliant with university data analysis portfolio standards.**

 ---